orchidsoftware/orchid.software/docs/en/docs/controllers.md

 ```

-The `index` method returns the application template, in which we will visualize the entire package style:
+The `index` method of your controller should return a view template, which will be rendered using the Orchid package's style.
+Here is an example of a view template:

 ```php
 @extends('platform::dashboard')